Our sourcing policy

 In practice what this means is we operate a hierarchy of purchasing:

-- Our second priority is to buy direct from local and regional farmers for produce that can be grown in the UK
+- Our second priority is to buy direct from local and regional farmers for produce that can be grown in the UK.
+We aim for this to make up 35% of our produce.

 This framework helps us towards our ultimate goal of supporting the development of a healthy, fair and resilient food system that will feed us long into the future.